paulroho/paulroho.github.io/_posts/2014-06-28-Parameterizing-Linq-Query-Selectors.md

 # Parameterizing Linq Query Selectors

-Recently I had the requirement for a typical query method that should return a special object out of a kind of repository.
+Recently I had the requirement for a typical query method that should return a specific object out of a kind of repository.

 To give the child a name, say we have a customer repository and we need to get a customer based on its customer number that would be a string.
 Thus, the method's signature would look like this: